 The Bellwether Prize, which was established in 2000 by Barbara Kingsolver and is funded entirely by her, was created to promote fiction that addresses issues of social justice and the impact of culture and politics on human relationships.
 The $25,000 prize is awarded biennially to the author of a previously unpublished novel of high literary caliber that exemplifies the prize’s founding principles.
 The winner also receives a publishing contract with Algonquin Books.
 The PEN/Bellwether Prize will be conferred at PEN’s Literary Awards Ceremony in New York City in the fall of 2014.

-Past Winners: Donna Gershten, Gayle Brandeis, Marjorie Kowalski Cole, Hillary Jordan, Heidi W. Durrow, Naomi Benaron, and Susan Nussbaum.
+Past Winners: Donna Gershten, Gayle Brandeis, Marjorie Kowalski Cole, Hillary Jordan, Heidi W. Durrow, Naomi Benaron, Susan Nussbaum, and Ron Childress.

 Eligibility and Submissions for the 2014 Awards